mo-hamedaziz/mo-hamedaziz/README.md

 - 👨‍💻 You can explore all my projects, including my latest DevSecOps practices and automation scripts, at [http://aziz-bchini.me](http://aziz-bchini.me).
 I regularly update my portfolio with new learnings and implementations.

-- 📫 Feel free to reach out to me at **mohamedaziz.bchini@insat.ucar.tn**.
+- 📫 Feel free to reach out to me at :envelope: **mohamedaziz.bchini@insat.ucar.tn**.
 I'm always open to discussing new projects, collaborations, or just sharing knowledge on DevSecOps and security automation.

 <!--